 There are few things in life more nostalgic than cracking open an ice-cold soda pop.
 Back in the day, soda was a rare treat doled out when parents finally relented to endless begging for a frosty pop.
 And if we've heard it once, we've heard it a million times: Soda will rot your teeth and your insides.
 Sadly, yes, most companies slip a ton of nasty hidden ingredients into mass-produced sodas — but if you go old-school and make your own, you can sidestep said nasties.

-One of the great things about making soda in this way is that you can control the intensity of the flavor and the relative sweetness of the resulting beverage.
+One of the great things about making soda at home is that you can control the intensity of the flavor and the relative sweetness of the resulting beverage.
 You can experiment with flavors and even use real fruit to make the syrups.

 Making syrup for soda is as easy as making a simple syrup (sugar and water) and adding flavoring.
 To use fresh fruit, choose fruits that are very ripe and juicy and either put them through a juicer or puree them and press through a strainer.
-If you use canned or bottled juices, look for juices that have very high natural juice content, and a very low sugar content.
-Now you've gotten the idea, here's the easy way to make homemade soda.
+If you use canned or bottled juices, look for juices that have very high natural juice content and a very low sugar content.

 Quick tip: The syrups are also tasty drizzled over ice cream or other desserts.